Fubukimaru/asMSX/man/coding-style.md

 Visual Studio seems to come with those settings by default.

-## 2. Highlight tabs, spaces, cr and lf explicitly if your editor supports
+## 2. Highlight tabs, spaces, cr and lf explicitly if you can

 In vim, add those lines to your `.vimrc` to highlight spaces and tabs: